sidp/website/pages/projects/svt-dold.md

    src0x: dold-hacked-0x.jpg
 ---

 Har vi ditt lösenord? was a service to complement SVT Dold’s reportage on password security.
 Users could inquire whether their login details were part of the over 1 billion accounts that SVT compiled from data breaches.
-If the login details were found, the user could request an email with information about the hacked websites, and instructions on how to improve the user's password security.
+If the login details were found, the user could request an email with information about the hacked websites, and instructions on how to improve the user’s password security.

 ## Results